ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

     - uBO's own filter lists have long ceased to rely on this filter syntax to solve reported filtering issues.
 - ~~cosmetic filters will no longer use the browser's user styles~~ [Fixed with f32868766340e2fb8ec689f4b5683a413de847b6](https://github.com/gorhill/uBlock/commit/f32868766340e2fb8ec689f4b5683a413de847b6)
 - uBO/webext has limited access to behind-the-scene network requests, unlike uBO/legacy which had full access to all behind-the-scene network requests.
 For example, you won't be able to see (and block) network requests made by other extensions.
 Related: ["Support moz-extension: urls in MatchPattern"](https://bugzilla.mozilla.org/show_bug.cgi?id=1271354#c14).

-### Tentative schedule

-As stated above, the current version of uBO/webext-hybrid is _really_ an embedded WebExtension.
-The pure webext version of uBO, uBO/webext is now available in the [Releases section](https://github.com/gorhill/uBlock/releases), and in the [dev channel on AMO](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/beta).

-Stable release of uBO/webext must be available to all users when [Firefox 57 is released](https://blog.mozilla.org/addons/2017/02/16/the-road-to-firefox-57-compatibility-milestones/).

-However, before releasing uBO/webext to stable channel on AMO, I must release uBO/webext-hybrid first, a necessary step for a seamless transition to uBO/webext.

-These are the dates of coming Firefox stable release versions, as per [RapidRelease/Calendar](https://wiki.mozilla.org/RapidRelease/Calendar):

-- Firefox 55: August 8
-- Firefox 56: September 26
-- Firefox 57: November 14

-This is what I plan:

-- August 8 + 2 weeks
-    - uBO/webext-hybrid published on AMO's stable channel
-    - uBO/webext published on AMO's dev channel
-- uBO/webext-hybrid publication + 4 weeks = September 19
-    - uBO/webext published on AMO's stable channel
-    - Could be sooner if uBO/webext-hybrid is being used by most users sooner than expected.

 ### Future of uBO/legacy